Our Class Schedules are available, and a map of our class progressions is available on our Classes page.

 Required: Must be in pointe or pre-pointe classes and associated required classes.

-Description: A continuation of exploring contemporary dance.
-Dancers will express their emotions through movement and musicality while further expanding their movement vocabulary.
+Description: Our most advanced class incorporating contemporary and modern dance genres.
+Dancers will express feeling through movement and musicality while further expanding their movement vocabulary.
 Students gain confidence in expressing their own style and artistry.

 Boys Class Dress Code: Athletic wear that allows freedom of movement with bare feet.